Nontrivial global solutions to some quasilinear wave equations in three space dimensions: Global solutions to the geometric reduced system

 All the bounds for $q,u$, and their derivatives obtained above will be necessary for the proof of Theorem \ref{mthm}.
-For example, the bound $|\partial u|\lesssim \eps t^{-1}$ will be used when we prove the energy estimates in Section \ref{sec5.2}.
+For example, the estimates $|\partial u|\lesssim \eps t^{-1}$ and $|Z^Iu|\lesssim \eps t^{-1+C\eps}$ are necessary for the proof of the energy estimates; see \eqref{sec5a1} in Section \ref{sec5.2}.
 The estimates derived from \eqref{def3.1a51} and \eqref{def3.1a52} are used in the proof of Lemmas \ref{lem4.11} and \ref{lem4.10}. }

 \rmk{ \rm The assumption \eqref{def3.1a6} can be interpreted as follows: we have \fm{|\partial_s^a\partial_q^b\partial_\omega^c(\mu+2)|\lesssim\exp(C s )\lra{q}^{-b-\gamma_+}} whenever $q\geq 0$, and \fm{|\partial_s^a\partial_q^b\partial_\omega^c(\mu+2)|\lesssim\exp(C s )\lra{q}^{-b-\gamma_-}} whenever $q\leq 0$.
 That is, we allow $\mu+2$ and its derivatives to satisfy different estimates for $q\geq 0$ and for $q\leq 0$.
 Similarly for \eqref{def3.1a4} and \eqref{def3.1a8}.